Activist

 I am passionate about reading biblical texts in the context of social movements–Word in the world.
 I believe that texts are for wrestling, and I am inspired to see hearts stirred into action by faithful interaction with them and one other.
 I strive to find new words–sermons, prayers, hymns–to express the abundant solidarity and impossible hope of the living God.

-For 27 years, I have served the Canadian churches and social movements in ecumenical social justice, the last almost nine as Executive Director of KAIROS Canada.
+For close to 30 years, I served the Canadian churches and social movements in ecumenical social justice, almost nine as the Executive Director of KAIROS Canada.
 While the issues varied from economic justice to international development to women’s rights, from migrant justice and climate action to Indigenous rights, and contexts changed from local to global, the common commitment was to policy analysis, theological reflection, popular education, advocacy, and social action.
 I have been profoundly changed by the peoples and communities I have learned from in social movements around the world.
+I now serve The United Church of Canada on the senior team focused on helping the church live into its call to Deep Spirituality, Bold Discipleship and Daring Justice.
+My role is Executive Minister of Organizational Development and Strategy.

 I am an oldest daughter, a sister, a mother, a partner, and I identify as queer.
 My white settler ancestors came to Turtle Island in the early 1600’s and I take seriously the complicity of my peoples of blood and faith in enslavement and colonization as well as my inherited privileges and necessary accountabilities.
 The life-changing honour of my life was being a consistent ecumenical witness at six of the seven National Events of the Truth and Reconciliation Commission of Canada.